Printable CalcKit report

 Surplus after current repayment

 Take-home income left after non-loan expenses and the current repayment.
 This is the regular amount that needs to fit inside the budget.
-Against the other key figures in this report, it is marked watch.
+Against the other key figures in this report, it is marked healthy.

 Repayment shock